 You will undertake your Master’s degree and PhD at either UCL or Loughborough.
 Teaching is delivered by the home institution with shared teaching, workshops, visits and other activities.

 Applications are invited from UK graduates with a good first degree (1st or 2:1) in one of the following areas: physics, mathematics, engineering, chemistry, natural sciences, materials science, geographical sciences, social sciences, psychology, architecture or other building-related disciplines.

 Eligible EU and overseas students with these or equivalent qualifications may also apply.
 Applicants with other relevant qualifications or extensive relevant industry experience who can show evidence of a scientific and engineering research capability may also apply.
 Please visit the website for funding eligibility requirements.

-Please note: There may be additional recruitment rounds if studentships are not filled (in March/June dates TBC).
-Recruitment is handled separately by UCL and Loughborough.
+Please note: Recruitment is handled separately by UCL and Loughborough.
 We do not accept applications outside of the main recruitment phases or by CV only.